Architecture¶

 }

-A property declaration can look like opacity: inherit;
+A property declaration can look like opacity: inherit; - this would

-create a ParsedProperty::Opacity(SpecifiedValue::Inherit)
+create a ParsedProperty::Opacity(SpecifiedValue::Inherit).

-Or it can look like opacity: 0.5;
+Or it can look like opacity: 0.5; - this would create a

 Let’s break this down: